Bolt to Skip IAAF World Relays Ahead of Planned Retirement

 “My coach hasn’t said anything about it (World Relays), so I doubt that I will be competing there this year.
 I am just trying to stay injury free,” Bolt reportedly stated.

 “It’s just going to be exciting and emotional, I think it might be a little bit emotional, but I am looking forward to it, it’s my coach’s meet, so I am excited to be a part of it.”

-Bolt’s final race is set to be on Jamaica soil at the Racers Track Club Grand Prix on June 10.
+Bolt’s final race on Jamaica soil will take place at the Racers Track Club Grand Prix on June 10.

 Remember to share this article on Facebook and other Social Media Platforms.
 To submit your own articles or to advertise with us please send us an EMAIL at: [email protected]

 - Bolt Wins 100m Diamond League Sprint Ahead Of World Championships - July 21, 2017

 - High-Powered Weapons, Over 4000 Rounds Ammunition Found At Wharves - July 21, 2017